Mexican government to propose constitutional energy reform in August

-MEXICO CITY (Reuters) - Mexican President Enrique Pena Nieto will present a constitutional energy reform to Congress in August, setting the stage for major new private investment in the oil sector, a top lawmaker said on Wednesday.
+MEXICO CITY, July 24 (Reuters) - Mexican President Enrique Pena Nieto will present a constitutional energy reform to Congress in August, setting the stage for major new private investment in the oil sector, a top lawmaker said on Wednesday.

 Pena Nieto has said he favors an overhaul of country’s closed energy industry in an effort to lure private capital and boost flagging oil and gas production.